David Rappaport: Early life

-Rappaport was born to Jewish taxi driver Mark and his wife Diana (née Schneiderman) in London.
-He was born with achondroplasia, a common form of dwarfism.
-As a child, he developed talents in playing the accordion and drums, the latter of which he played professionally during his life.
-Rappaport studied psychology at the University of Bristol from 1970, graduating with a degree while developing his skills as a semi-professional drummer, and acting skills at the college dramatical society.
+Rappaport was born to Mark Rappaport and Diana Rappaport (née Schneiderman) in London.
+Mark was a taxi driver, and the family was Jewish.
+Rappaport was born with achondroplasia, a common form of dwarfism.
+As a child, he developed talents in playing the accordion and drums, the latter of which he played professionally at some time.
+Rappaport studied psychology at the University of Bristol from 1970, graduating with a degree while developing his skills as a semi-professional drummer, and acting skills at the university dramatic society.

-After six months in the United States, he returned to the United Kingdom to marry his college girlfriend Jane.
+After six months in the United States, he returned to the United Kingdom to marry his university girlfriend Jane.
 They had a son, Joe, and Rappaport tried to settle down to family life as a teacher.
 But, as his marriage broke down and he decided to follow a career as an actor, he became a resident of the squatter "nation" of Frestonia, acting as Foreign Minister under the name David Rappaport-Bramley – all inhabitants adopted the surname Bramley, so that, if the Greater London Council were to succeed in an eviction, they would have to rehouse them as one family.